 While some of these factors are completely out of a person’s control, there are still many ways in which they can influence their cholesterol levels by implementing healthy lifestyle habits, including:

 - Engaging in 30+ minutes of physical activity each day

-If you are worried about your risk for high cholesterol, or would like to discuss other options for ongoing management and treatment of your cholesterol levels, please contact Madison Medical Associates today at (256) 325-1160 to set up an appointment with one of our exceptional physicians!
+If you are worried about your risk for high cholesterol, or would like to discuss other options for ongoing management and treatment of your cholesterol levels, contact Madison Medical Associates.
+To schedule a consultation at our wellness clinic in Madison, AL, please call (256) 325-1160 to set up an appointment with one of our physicians!